 MONEYGEEK EXPERT TIP

 Before leasing a car, get full coverage insurance in addition to your state’s minimum requirements.
-This protects the lessor’s investment because comprehensive and collision coverages pay for car damage.
+This protects the lessor’s investment because comprehensive and collision coverage pay for car damage.
 Some lessors may also require higher liability limits.

 Liability Coverage Requirements for Leased Cars